-- 24.1 This Agreement shall commence on the signing date and expires at midnight on December 31, 2014 and shall inure to the benefit and be binding upon successors and assigns of the Publisher. - 24.2 (a) At any time within sixty (60) days immediately prior to the termination of the Agreement, the Publisher or the Guild may initiate negotiations for a new Agreement, to take effect at the expiration of the present Agreement, by submitting a written proposal.
+- 24.1 This Agreement shall commence on the signing date and expires at midnight on December 31, 2023 and shall inure to the benefit and be binding upon successors and assigns of the Publisher. - 24.2 (a) At any time within sixty (60) days immediately prior to the termination of the Agreement, the Publisher or the Guild may initiate negotiations for a new Agreement, to take effect at the expiration of the present Agreement, by submitting a written proposal.
 The respondent party shall have thirty (30) days in which to submit a counter proposal.
 If the counterproposal is not submitted within thirty (30) days, the respondent party agrees the current Agreement shall be its counterproposal.
 The terms and conditions of this Agreement shall remain in effect during such negotiations. - (b) Notwithstanding paragraph 24.1, there shall be the following reopeners.
-Either or both parties may reopen negotiations in 2012 or 2013 on two Sections per year of its choosing.
-If a party wishes to exercise this option, it must notify the other party of the items on which it is reopening no later than November 1, 2012 and/or November 1, 2013.
-After a reopening request(s), negotiations shall commence within a reasonable period of time, but in no event shall negotiations commence sooner than October 1, 2012 or October 1, 2013. - 24.3 The Company and/or the Guild shall have the right to reopen bargaining on any issues related to the consolidation of the editorial production function from other newspaper(s) into the Sacramento Bee provided that the party seeking to reopen shall give the other party at lest thirty (30) calendar days notice of its desire to reopen.
-The clause expires as of November 1, 2014.
+Either or both parties may reopen negotiations in 2021 and/or 2022 on two Sections per year of its choosing.
+If a party wishes to exercise this option, it must notify the other party of the items on which it is reopening no later than November 1, 2021 and/or November 1, 2022.
+After a reopening request(s), negotiations shall commence within a reasonable period of time, but in no event shall negotiations commence sooner than October 1, 2021 or October 1, 2022.